cotes2020/jekyll-theme-chirpy/_posts/2024-05-01-Window-Function.md

 pin: false
 ---

-Now I have a [DAX Syntax Highlighting](https://evaluationcontext.github.io/posts/Syntax-Highlight-DAX/) working on my blog I wanted to revisit an experiment I did a while, exploring window function when they first came out.
-This was based on rewriting some DAX written by [Phil Seamark](https://www.linkedin.com/in/seamark/) that [Counts numbers of last known state](https://dax.tips/2021/05/17/dax-count-number-of-last-known-state/).
-The measure considers each date, and counts the most recent State of each TestID.
+Now I have [DAX Syntax Highlighting](https://evaluationcontext.github.io/posts/Syntax-Highlight-DAX/) working on my blog I wanted to revisit some exploration I did with window function when they first came out.
+This was based on some DAX written by [Phil Seamark](https://www.linkedin.com/in/seamark/) that [Counts numbers of last known state](https://dax.tips/2021/05/17/dax-count-number-of-last-known-state/).
+The measure counts, for each day, the most recent State for each TestID.

 ## Semantic Model
 ![Data Model](/assets/img/0003-WindowFunction/data_model.webp)